secu77/ciberreserva/README_EN.md

 |:----------: |
 | Mail of interest sent by Angel Rubio to Benito Antoñanzas |

 In this email, Angel Rubio mentions software that communicates with the Exchange server.
 He also includes his credentials, which are hardcoded.
 The hint is obvious.
-In OMEGA, he examines the C:ExchangeCli directory and discovers a binary called "ExchangeCli.exe."
+In OMEGA, he examines the `C:\ExchangeCli` directory and discovers a binary called "ExchangeCli.exe."
 This malware is downloaded to the attacker's system for laboratory analysis.

 | ![Image 23](images/23.png) |
 |:----------: |
 | Discovering and downloading ExchangeCli.exe binary on OMEGA |

 While examining the binary, we discover that it is a NET Assembly.
 Therefore, when developed in.NET, the source code is converted to CIL (intermediate language code).
 This allows the source code to be decompiled and obtained.
-The tool [ILSpy] (https://github.com/icsharpcode/ILSpy) is used to do this.
+The tool [ILSpy](https://github.com/icsharpcode/ILSpy) is used to do this.
 And, after examining the source code (which is not corrupted), users may see Angel Rubio's dominion credentials.

 | ![Image 24](images/24.png) |
 |:----------: |